Who is a Veterinarian?

 2. Problem Solving Skills

-A diagnosis doesn’t always come easily and often, a veterinarian must think outside the box.
-Rather than get frazzled, a vet must use his or her problem solving skills and create a plan to treat the animal.
+A diagnosis does not always come easily and often, a veterinarian must think outside the box.
+Rather than get frazzled, a vet must use problem-solving skills and create a plan to treat the animal.

 3. Flexibility